Offirmo/offirmo-monorepo/stack--2022/0-meta/build-tools/node-typescript-compiler/README.md

 ### Usage notes

 This module should be fairly stable.
-Its behaviour is straightforward and all possible error cases should be caught.
+Its behaviour is straightforward and all possible error paths should be caught.

 This module will intelligently try to extract the error message from stdout/stderr if possible.